-Liquidity nsk is the nsk that an entity will encounter difficulty in meeting its obligations under the reinsurance contracts it has entered into.
+Liquidity risk is the risk that an entity will encounter difficulty in meeting its obligations under the reinsurance contracts it has entered into.
 Ultimate responsibility for liquidity risk management rests with the Board of directors, which has implemented appropriate liquidity risk management framework for the management of the branch's short, medium and long-term funding and liquidity management requirements.
 The branch manages liquidity risk by maintaining appropriate levels of financial assets that are readily realisable and by continuously monitoring forecast and actual cash flows in order to match the maturity profiles of assets and liabilities.
 The company has developed and implemented a Risk Management Strategy.
-The company's overall strategy in liquidity risk management remains unchanged from 2020.
+The company's overall strategy in liquidity risk management reading from 2021.

-The following tables summanse the maturity profile of the branch's financial liabilities.
-The tables have been drawn up on the basis of undiscounted cash flows of financial liabilities based on the earliest date on which the company can be required to pay
+The following tables summarise the maturity profile of the branch's financial liabilities.
+The tables have been drawn up on the basis of undiscounted cash flows of financial liabilities based on the earliest date on which the company can be required to pay.

-The tables below include both interest and principal cash flows
+The tables below include both interest and principal cash flows.

 Weighted average interest rate Less than 1 year 1-5 years 5+ years Total

-2021 Financial liabilities Non-interest bearing: % \$'000 \$'000 \$'000 \$'000
+2022 Financial liabilities Non-interest bearing: % \$'000 \$'000 \$'000 \$'000

+Payables - 5,420 - - 5,420

+Outstanding claims - 21,201 21,201

+26,621 26,621

-Payables 3,728 3,728
+2021 Financial liabilities Non-interest bearing: Payables - 3,728 - - 3,728

-Outstanding claims - 3,400 - 3,400
+Outstanding claims - 3,400 - - 3,400

 7,128 7,128

-2020 Financial liabilities Non-interest bearing Payables 2,758 2,758

-Outstanding claims - 4,683 4,683

-7,441 - 7,441